 Applications must be made online using King’s online application portal apply.kcl.ac.uk and a non-refundable application fee of £70 applies.

 You will be admitted on the basis of your academic ability, together with recommendations from academic referees.
-Places on the programme are limited and early applications are strongly encouraged.
+Places on the programme are limited and early applications are strongly encouraged: the admissions panel, consisting of academics from the department will meet in January, April and June to consider applications.

 You will be asked to submit the following documents in order for your application to be considered: